ANTLab-polimi/FOP4/P4_examples/README.md

 * `p4c`: you need to install the P4 compiler following [this guide](https://github.com/p4lang/p4c)
 * `behavioural-model`: you need to install `simple_switch_grpc` following [this guide](https://github.com/p4lang/behavioral-model/tree/master/targets/simple_switch_grpc) (remember to install also **P4Runtime**)

-Alternatively, you can use [this script](https://github.com/jafingerhut/p4-guide/blob/master/bin/install-p4dev-p4runtime.sh) (thanks to **Andy Fingerhut**) or the [ONF script](https://github.com/opennetworkinglab/onos/blob/master/tools/dev/p4vm/install-p4-tools.sh) that should install both `p4c` and `behavioural-model` with support to P4Runtime.
+Alternatively, you can use the [ONF script](https://github.com/opennetworkinglab/onos/blob/master/tools/dev/p4vm/install-p4-tools.sh) that should install both `p4c` and `behavioural-model` with support to P4Runtime.

 See [here](https://github.com/jafingerhut/p4-guide/blob/master/bin/README-install-troubleshooting.md) for troubleshooting.